Skip to navigation Skip to content

 • funds are available

-• the account balance is correct that is, all outstanding issues have been resolved or if not, they are satisfied it is appropriate to proceed
+• the account balance is correct, including all outstanding issues have been resolved or if not, they are satisfied it is appropriate to proceed

 • the manual disbursement has not been keyed to reissue a rejected disbursement.
 This can result in the payment being disbursed twice.
 All available monies will be disbursed when a customer's disbursement details have been updated